mygitboard/demo/README.md

 this is demo file but new --------------------------------------------------------------------------------------------->

-new changes by phd2 try
+new changes by phd2 try2